rcrews/docs-website/runtime/7.1.0/concepts-data-access.md

     description: >-
       Introduces Hue, which is a query editor that can be used to submit and analyze SQL queries and design Oozie workflows.

+  # In 7.1.0, but not in left nav or foyer pages. mikusz email 2/11
+  # - title: Cloudera Search Overview
+  #   url: search-overview/index.html
+  #   description: >-
+  #     Provides an overview of Cloudera Search, based on Apache Solr.

 ---
 Cloudera Data Platform Runtime data access concepts provide overview information about Apache Impala, Apache Hive, Data Analytics Studio, and Hue.
 Using the